syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 ![Background color](images/getting-started/calendar-background-color.png)

 ## Show navigation arrow
-Using the [showNavigationArrow] property of the `SfCalendar` you can navigate to the next or previous views of the calendar without swiping.
+Using the [showNavigationArrow] property of the `SfCalendar`, you can navigate to the next or previous views of the calendar without swiping.

 {% tabs %}
 {% highlight Dart %}